kzinovjev/emle-mace/README.md

 properties required by the [EMLE-Engine](https://github.com/chemle/emle-engine) ML/MM
 framework.

+The `EnergyEMLEMACE` class and the related training code were first implemented directly in MACE, and then refactored into this package with Claude Code (Sonnet 4.6 model).
 The integration is implemented almost entirely as monkey patches applied at training time to `mace.cli.run_train` and `mace.tools.train`.
 The patched functions are restored after training completes, so the standard MACE entry points are unaffected.

 ## What the package provides